mrichar1/clipster/README.md

 ### Action: BOARD

 This is the default action.
-If content is none, return clipboard history (using count to determine the number of items to return).
+Return clipboard history (using count to determine the number of items to return).
+If CONTENT is defined, use this as a regex pattern to filter history.

+### Action: SEND

-If content is defined, add its value to the clipboard.
+Add the value of CONTENT to the clipboard.

 ### Action: DELETE

 Deletes an item from the clipboard.
-If content is defined, delete by pattern match.
+If CONTENT is defined, delete by pattern match.
 Else delete the last item on the board.

 ### Action: SELECT